-Entral Ba nk of Bahrain Volume 4: Central Ba Investment Business
+Central Bank of Bahrain Volume 4: 😻 Rulebook Investment Business

-- AU-1.4.15 The activity specified in Rule AU-1.4.11 may also include providing credit, where it is an incidental part of buying, selling, subscribing for or underwriting financial instruments.
+- AU-1.4.14 A person does not carry on an activity specified in Rule AU-1.4.11 if the activity relates to the person issuing his own shares/debentures, warrants or bonds. - AU-1.4.15 The activity specified in Rule AU-1.4.11 may also include providing credit, where it is an incidental part of buying, selling, subscribing for or underwriting financial instruments.
 However, the amount provided as credit must be paid out of the investment firm licensee's capital and not out of clients' assets. - AU-1.4.16 Examples of the type of 'incidental' credit activity provided for under Rule AU-1.4.15 include the provision of margin facilities on trading accounts or credit elements intrinsic to a structured or leveraged financial product.